 When are the animals fed?

-All of our animals have different feeding and diet plans, so are fed are different times during the day.
-You can see some of our animals being fed as part of the daily talks.
+All of our animals have different feeding and diet plans, so are fed at different times during the day or sometimes in their off-show areas.

 Can I adopt an animal?

 Yes - we have a variety of different animals which you can adopt.

 For more information about adopting an animal, please see: www.paigntonzoo.org.uk/support-us/adopt-an-animal.